rusticata/pcap-analyzer/README.md

 The `-p` option can be used to restrict the list of plugins to load.

+Concurrency level is set using the `-j` argument.
+Default is to 1 (no multithreading).
+Threading is useful when having many flows, so if the input file is small, or if it does not contain many flows, it is best to leave it to 1.
+Use the value `0` to set the number of threads to the number of virtual CPUs.

-Logging is done using the `log` cargo crate.
-However, in release mode, only messages with a severity of `warn` or more are displayed.
-The `RUST_LOG` environment variable can be used to set the log level.
+Logging is done using the `log` cargo crate, and will to the log file defined in configuration (`pcap-analyzer.log` by default).
+Note that in release mode, only messages with a severity of `warn` or more are displayed.

-To debug a plugin, use the debug build:
+To get more debug info, use the `test-analyzer` tool.
+It provides the exact same features, but will be more verbose, and will output logs to stderr.
+The `PCAP_ANALYZER_LOG` environment variable can be used to set the log level (and set concurrency to 1):

 ```
-RUST_LOG=pcap_analyzer,libpcap_analyzer=Debug,libpcap_tools=Debug,rusticata=Debug cargo run -p pcap-analyzer -- file.pcap
+PCAP_ANALYZER_LOG=debug test-analyzer cargo run -p test-analyzer -- -j 1 -c conf/pcap-analyzer.conf file.pcap
 ```

 ## Plugins